Add 5k monitor support / Provide dedicated resolution option in the game

 Fans are occasionally bringing up a problem of how the EEs look on bigger resolutions, see https://forums.beamdog.com/discussion/66305/bg2ee-barely-playable-at-3840x2160 and https://forums.beamdog.com/discussion/35984/baldurs-gate-at-5k .
 It looks like there is no good option for that now (aside from messing around with the systems display resolution).

-#1 Updated by Julius Borisov about 2 years ago
+#1 Updated by Julius Borisov over 2 years ago

 Another thread contains the same complaint.